KevinGimbel/mip/README.md

-# myip
+# mip
 > Get IPv4 address in rust - with 0 dependencies!

-Crate `myip` gets the local IP address by requesting `http://httpbin.org/ip` and parsing the returned output.
+Crate `mip` gets the local IP address by requesting `http://httpbin.org/ip` and parsing the returned output.

 It has 0 dependencies and only relies on the Rust std lib.